NounFood

 What Does “utan” Mean in Bisaya?

 In Bisaya (Cebuano), utan translates to vegetable dish / vegetable stew.
-The word has multiple closely related meanings: vegetable dish, vegetable stew, all used depending on context.
+The word covers closely related meanings — vegetable dish, vegetable stew — the right one depends on context.

 Usage note: Utan specifically refers to a cooked vegetable dish or stew, not raw vegetables.